It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

-While you may want to head online and apply for another credit card straight away, that may not be the best idea.
-When you are rejected for a credit card, it is recorded on your credit report.
-So, if you apply for another credit card after a rejection, it may increase the chances of you being declined again.
-And again, that rejection would be added to your credit report.
+While you might be tempted to immediately go online and submit an application for another credit card, that’s probably not the best idea.
+Whenever your credit card application is declined, each rejection will be noted on your credit report.
+So, if you apply for another credit card shortly after a rejection, it may increase the likelihood of you being declined again.

 Instead, it may be a better idea to find out why your application was declined.
-From there, you can work on improving your chances of getting approved next time you apply.
-In this post, we’ll go over the various reasons why your application may have been declined – and what changes you can make to reduce the chances of it happening again.
+From there, you can work on improving your chances of getting approved the next time you apply.
+Let’s go over the various reasons why your application may have been declined, and the changes you can make to reduce the chances of it happening again.

 Filling out forms can be tedious and time-consuming.
 It can be all too easy to rush through them just to get them finished.
-If you’re not careful though, you can make mistakes.
-And unfortunately, those mistakes could result in your application being rejected.
+If you’re not careful though, you can make errors that could lead to the rejection of your application.

 Why?
-Card providers have to verify the information you provide in order to move forward with your application.
-If details such as your residential address or driver’s license number is incorrect and can’t be verified, the card provider will have to reject the application.
+Card providers have to authenticate the information you provide in order to move forward with your application.
+If details like your residential address or driver’s license number are incorrect and can’t be verified, the card provider may have no choice but to decline your application.

 Is it possible to amend errors after applying?
-In some cases, yes, it may be possible to amend the information to allow the card provider to proceed with the application.
+In some cases, yes, it may be possible to correct the information to allow the card provider to proceed with the application.
 Not always though.

-If your circumstances have changed recently, for example, you have moved house or changed jobs, you may not have had the chance to update this information across all your networks.
+If your circumstances have changed recently, for example, you’ve moved house or changed jobs, you may not have had the chance to update this information across all your networks.
 Again, the problem here comes down to the card provider not being able to verify the information you provided.

 As with making mistakes on your application, you may be able to rectify this problem by providing additional documentation to the card provider.